puppetlabs/puppet-docs/source/puppetdb/0.9/install_from_source.markdown

     # openssl x509 -in ca_crt.pem -fingerprint -md5
     MD5 Fingerprint=99:D3:28:6B:37:13:7A:A2:B8:73:75:4A:31:78:0B:68

-### Create a keystore
+### On the PuppetDB Server: Create a Keystore

-Now we can take the keypair you generated for `puppetdb.example.com` and import it into a Java _keystore_.
-A _keystore_ file contains certificate to use during HTTPS.
-Again, on the PuppetDB host in the same directory you were using in the previous section:
+In the same directory, use `keytool` to create a Java _keystore_.
+A _keystore_ file contains certificates to use during HTTPS.

     # cat privkey.pem pubkey.pem > temp.pem
     # openssl pkcs12 -export -in temp.pem -out puppetdb.p12 -name puppetdb.example.com